Nosayers/BlobRunner/abstractdraft.md

 ## Verification
 Somehow test so that the blob-hits-obstacle event always occurs correctly when you hit something and not when you do not.
 Perhaps make a test course and test every way to hit an obstacle?

+## Contributions
+The project is being done solo.